shohirose/basic-cfd/README.md

 Please note that the project depends on Eigen and fmt libraries, which are automatically downloaded and built by CMake using the `FetchContent` module.

-Then, run the following command to create figures under `results` directory.
+Then, run the following commands to create figures under `results` directory.

 ```
-$ build/advection_1d
+$ ./build/advection_1d
 $ python plot.py
 ```